 \section{Introduction}

-The classical Feynman-Kac formula going back to Richard Feynman \cite{feynman1948} and Mark Kac \cite{kac1949} gives a stochastic representation for the solution of a linear partial differential equation (PDE) in terms of a path integral over a diffusion process.
+The classical Feynman--Kac formula going back to Richard Feynman \cite{feynman1948} and Mark Kac \cite{kac1949} gives a stochastic representation for the solution of a linear partial differential equation (PDE) in terms of a path integral over a diffusion process.
 This result and generalizations thereof have since found many applications in various fields such as quantitative finance and stochastic optimal control, see e.g. \cite{pham2009}.
 Recent years have shown a rising interest in control problems associated with stochastic partial differential equations (SPDEs), see e.g. \cite{fabbri2017}.
-Therefore, generalizations of the Feynman-Kac formula to infinite dimensions are of increasing importance.
-Another emerging field that relies on nonlinear generalizations of the Feynman-Kac formula is numerical analysis for high-dimensional PDEs.
+Therefore, generalizations of the Feynman--Kac formula to infinite dimensions are of increasing importance.
+Another emerging field that relies on nonlinear generalizations of the Feynman--Kac formula is numerical analysis for high-dimensional PDEs.
 The stochastic representation for solutions of PDEs can be utilized to develop numerical schemes based on machine learning methods, see e.g. \cite{han2018,beck2019,hure2020}.
-In this paper, we prove a generalization of the classical Feynman-Kac formula to semilinear PDEs in infinite dimensional spaces using the theory of $B$-continuous viscosity solutions and backward stochastic differential equations (BSDEs).
+In this paper, we prove a generalization of the classical Feynman--Kac formula to semilinear PDEs in infinite dimensional spaces using the theory of $B$-continuous viscosity solutions and backward stochastic differential equations (BSDEs).